cfolino/bookstack_docs/virtual-machines/pages/90_openmediavault-omv-patching-conditional-reboot-bare-metal.md

 Notes:

-- No `inventory/host_vars/omv.yml` exists currently; behavior is driven by role defaults and inventory host definition.
+- No `inventory/host_vars/omv.yml` currently exists
+- Behavior is driven by role defaults and inventory host definition
-- Ping host defaults to `ansible_host`.
+- Ping host defaults to `ansible_host`

 ---